PUBLIC COMPUTERS IN ACTIVIST SPACES SHOULD USE LIVE DISKS, NOT HARD DRIVES!

 Even if you use home-on-ram or firefox-on-ram scripts, an attacker could crack the root passwords remotely, then enter the activist space and replace the scripts or stop them from running at boot time.
 Therefore, hard drives of any kind are an unacceptable security hazard for activist public access computers.

 As a result, the Long Haul Infoshop chose not to replace those hard drives.
-Instead, Linux live disks(I don’t know which distro) were dropped into the CD drives, guaranteeing that the computers could not save ANYTHING.
+Instead, Linux live disks(I don’t know which distro) were dropped into the CD drives, guaranteeing that the computers could not save anything except to the user’s own flash drive.
 Next raid gets nothing, reducing the chance of any more raids.

 USING OLD MACHINES FOR A CHEAP PUBLIC ACCESS COMPUTER CENTER